steveneschrich/dsreportr/README.md

 The easiest way to create a new template is not to, but rather just modify the YAML header from the skeleton markdown in a new file.
 That's great for a one-off.
 If that doesn't work, create a new package (based on devtools, at least in rstudio).
 Then, from the project directory:
 ```
-dsreportr::create_template_in_package("bbireportr::bbi_pdf")
+dsreportr::create_template_in_package("bbireportr::bbi_pdf", "banner.png")
 ```

 This will create the necessary files, etc to make a new template.
+You can include the banner image as part of this process, just make sure it's named SOMETHINGbanner.png or banner.jpg.
 Note that the function provides copious output during the creation.

-What if you want a banner image?
+What if you want a banner image after the fact?
 No problem, you can run:
 ```
 dsreportr::use_banner("bbireportr::bbi_pdf", "imagebanner.jpg")
 ```